 Our board of directors is committed to performing effectively for the benefit of the Company and its shareholders at both the board and committee level.
-Each year, the governance and sustainability committee oversees the board and committee evaluation process and determines the format and framework for the process.
+Our board of directors believes that director education is important to the ability of directors to fulfill their roles and supports directors in their continuous learning.
+Additionally, each year, the governance and sustainability committee oversees the board and committee evaluation process and determines the format and framework for the process